Does my property qualify?

 In preparation for your exchange, contact an exchange facilitation company.
 You can obtain the names of facilitators from the internet, attorneys, CPAs, escrow companies or real estate agents.
 Facilitators should not be acting as “agents” as well as facilitators.
 Escrow companies, attorneys, real estate agents, etc. are agents and should not be used as facilitators.
 Ask questions about the procedures employed and the assistance they can provide if problems arise.
 Price, though important, should not be the qualifier.
-Exchange fees typically range from $400 to $750, the difference in price often reflecting a difference in service.
-You may wish to obtain copies of the documents the facilitator will use for review by your attorney.

 What are the time requirements in an exchange?

 From the time of closing on the relinquished property, the investor has 45 days to nominate potential replacement properties and a total of 180 days from closing to acquire the replacement property.

 Identification requirements: The investor must identify the replacement property prior to midnight on the 45th day.
 The investor normally nominates three potential properties of any value, and then acquires one or more of the three within 180 days.
 Typically, a common address or an unambiguous description will suffice.
 If the investor needs to identify more than three properties, it is advisable to consult with your 1031 facilitator.

 What restraints do I face when identifying my replacement property(ies)?

 As an Exchangor, you are required to provide an “unambiguous description” of the potential replacement property on or before the 45th day after closing on the relinquished property.
 (A legal description or property address will suffice).
 If you wish to identify or purchase multiple properties, you must follow one of the following guidelines: